alardus/candybox/README.md

 <h3>
 <a name="contributors" class="anchor" href="#contributors"><span class="octicon octicon-link"></span></a>Contributors</h3>

-<p>If you want to help make Candybox better, feel free to do so.
-Join project on GitHub and make a pull request.</p>
+<p>If you want to help make Candybox better, feel free to do so. <br> Join project on GitHub and make a pull request.</p>